thewitcher745/ST2-forward-test/README.md

 - **Higher Order Zigzag**: The project can also draw the higher order zigzag on the pair data, based on the previously drawn LO zigzag.
 - **Segment finding**: The project can find segments for a list of pairs in which order blocks are detected.
 - **Signal finding**: The project can find signals for a list of pairs based on the ST5 strategy.
+- **Signal posting and cancelling**: The project can post signals to a Telegram channel.

 ### Logging